Estimated reading time: 9 minutes

 To understand what it means to invest in Sin Stocks, you must first understand what the “sin sector” is.
 Typically Sin Stocks are investments in:

 - Sex-Related Industries

 As we’ll explore, these industries aren’t always “bad” or even amoral.
 Typically, though, Sin Stocks get the moniker from their appeal to the vices of humanity.
 The government often regulates these industries and some may hold higher liabilities and risk.

 One side note: if you’re new to investing in the stock market, familiarize yourself with the terms and stock market basics first (before you decide to invest in ANY stocks — sin or otherwise).

 Are Sin Stocks All Bad?

-Once you’re comfortable with the concept of investing in stocks, you may wonder why you would consider Sin Stocks that include tobacco, alcohol, gambling, sex-related industries, weapons manufacturers, and most recently, marijuana.
+Once you’re comfortable with the concept of investing in stocks, you may wonder why you would consider Sin Stocks that include tobacco, alcohol, gambling, sex-related industries, weapons manufacturers, and marijuana.
 Sin Stocks are typically found in sectors that deal directly with activities that are looked down upon or perceived as making money from exploiting the weaknesses in humans.